payshares-legacy/docs/docs/Destination-Tags.md

-Stellar Destination Tags
+Payshares Destination Tags
 ========================
 Destination tags are identifiers that can be attached to a transaction.
 This is useful for those (such as gateways and merchants) that want to accept payments to a single account and identify what the payment is for.

 This guide describes the use cases for destination tags as well as the process of using them.

-## Bitcoin Addresses vs Stellar Accounts
+## Bitcoin Addresses vs Payshares Accounts

 This sub-section is tailored for developers already familiar with Bitcoin and wanting to understand the motivation behind destination tags.

 In Bitcoin, addresses have no minimum balance and anyone can generate thousands of Bitcoin addresses.
 For example, a gateway could create a new Bitcoin address for each user, and thus know which user any given transaction belongs to.

-Stellar is designed differently and uses the concept of accounts.
-Accounts are required to have a minimum balance to keep bloat down (20 STR as of August 2014).
+Payshares is designed differently and uses the concept of accounts.
+Accounts are required to have a minimum balance to keep bloat down (20 XPS as of August 2014).
 The minimum balance helps prevent spam and ledger bloat.

-A gateway creating one account per user (or a merchant creating one account per payment) would have to keep a 20 STR minimum balance in each account.
+A gateway creating one account per user (or a merchant creating one account per payment) would have to keep a 20 XPS minimum balance in each account.
 This would be quite cumbersome.

-As a result, the Stellar system has a feature that makes things a lot easier: **destination tags**.
+As a result, the Payshares system has a feature that makes things a lot easier: **destination tags**.

 ## Destination Tags